 Students interested in attending law school must have a BA or BS degree and have taken the Law School Admission Test (LSAT).
-No single prelaw course of study is required or recommended.
-Several broad objectives of prelegal education, however, have been set forth by the Association of American Law Schools: developing fundamental reading skills; the ability to think and write clearly and succinctly; logical reasoning and analytical skills; and an appreciation of the social, political and economic foundations and complexities of our society.
+No single pre-law course of study is required or recommended.
+Several broad objectives of pre-legal education, however, have been set forth by the Association of American Law Schools: developing fundamental reading skills; the ability to think and write clearly and succinctly; logical reasoning and analytical skills; and an appreciation of the social, political and economic foundations and complexities of our society.

-(Please note: Attending Quinnipiac University as an undergraduate student does not guarantee admission to the School of Law.)
+(Please note: Attending Quinnipiac University as an undergraduate student does not guarantee admission to the Quinnipiac School of Law.)

-3+3 Bachelor’s/JD Program
+Accelerated Dual-Degree Bachelor’s/JD (3+3) Program

-Quinnipiac University offers an innovative Bachelor's/Juris Doctorate Program, which will shorten the usual seven-year sequence to just six years to earn a BA or BS in a major in the College of Arts and Sciences or the Schools of Business, Communications or Health Sciences, and the JD from the Quinnipiac School of Law.
+Quinnipiac University offers an innovative Bachelor's/Juris Doctorate program, which will shorten the usual seven-year sequence to just six years to earn a BA or BS in a major in the College of Arts and Sciences or the Schools of Business, Communications or Health Sciences, and the JD from the Quinnipiac School of Law.
 This program is designed for students who know they want to attend law school at Quinnipiac.

 Students accepted into the program in their freshman year and who receive a Quinnipiac merit scholarship will have the scholarship renewed each year of the six-year program providing they maintain a 3.0 GPA at the end of each undergraduate academic year, have a cumulative GPA of 3.4 when they enter the law school, score at least a 150 on the LSAT, and continue to rank in the top half of their class throughout law school.

-There are two options for completion of the 3+3 program:
+There are two options for completion of the program:

 Option 1 requires completion of a minimum of 90 undergraduate credits, including all major and University Curriculum requirements, by the end of the third year.
 Students following Option 1 will use the first year of law school for their fourth year of undergraduate credits and count up to 30 law school credits toward their undergraduate degree.
 Students will be full-time law students in the first semester of their fourth year and will earn a bachelor’s degree at the end of their first year of law school/fourth year of college.

 Option 2 requires completion of a minimum of 105 undergraduate credits by the end of the third year.
-The fall semester of the fourth year will be a “bridge” semester in which students will take six credits of undergraduate courses along with 10 credits of law school courses.
+The fall semester of the fourth year will be a “bridge” semester in which students will take 6 credits of undergraduate courses along with 10 credits of law school courses.
 Students will be considered full-time law students in the second semester of the fourth year.
 Option 2 has the additional requirement of 6 credits of law school courses in the summer between the fourth and the fifth years.
 Students will receive their bachelor’s degree at the end of the bridge semester.